mrgnhnt96/revali/doc-site/docs/revali/cli/10-build.md

 # The Build Command

-The `revali build` command is used to run the ["Build Constructs"](/constructs).
+The `revali build` command is used to run the ["Build Constructs"][build-constructs].
 Which are used to generate code, assets, or any other files that are needed for deployment.

 ## Usage